hholst80/loginteractive/README.md

 loginteractive
 ==============

-This is a small C hack using `LD_PRELOAD` to be able to log interactive programs as if they where executed from a terminal.
+`loginteractive` is a small C hack using `LD_PRELOAD` to be able to log interactive programs as if they where executed from a terminal.

-Usage
+usage
 =====

 You can use `loginteractive` as follows: